 These apps will keep getting better, and that’s the main take away from the ones in this list.
 They may have their faults, like poor quality and some monetization problems, but they’re only a glimpse into the future.
 A future of scanning with ease and extreme quality at the tips of our fingers.

-License: The text of "5 Best 3D Scanner Apps of 2018 (Android & iOS)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "5 Best 3D Scanner Apps (Android & iOS)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP